Chicken and Guns

 Chicken and Guns is a restaurant with two locations in the U.S. state of Oregon.
 The restaurant operates a food cart in Portland, and the brick-and-mortar Smokehouse Chicken and Guns opened in Gales Creek in 2023.
+The food cart is slated to close permanently on December 28, 2025.

 Description

 Chicken and Guns is a food cart at Cartopia, located in southeast Portland's Buckman neighborhood.
 The business specializes in grilled chicken with Latin spices.
 The "guns" are baked, then fried potatoes, rubbed with lemon and oil and drizzled with aji sauce.

 History

 The restaurant group Title Bout partnered with Chicken and Guns in 2017, and planned to open five locations over five years.
 The restaurant used approximately 750 whole chickens per week as of 2017.

 In 2017, Chicken and Guns was featured on the fifth season of the food reality television series Man v.
 Food.
 American chef Andrew Zimmern visited for an episode of the Travel Channel series The Zimmern List.

 In 2018, co-owner Dustin Knox was placed on leave after asking an African-American patron to leave for "loitering," leading to the restaurant being accused of racism and receiving numerous negative reviews.

 The brick-and-mortar restaurant Smokehouse Chicken and Guns opened with an expanded menu in Gales Creek in 2023.
+In December 2025, Knox announced plans to stop operating the food cart on December 28, choosing to keep focus on Smokehouse Chicken and Guns.